Malaria child vaccination campaign kicks off in Cameroon – DW – 01/22/2024

 Cameroon is the first country with such a vaccination campaign outside of clinical trials.

-Malaria is transferred by the anopheles mosquito.
-The disease killed 608,000 people worldwide and infected 250 million in 2022.
+Malaria is carried by the anopheles mosquito.
+In 2022, the disease killed 608,000 people worldwide and infected 250 million.
 Resistances against common malaria medications are on the rise.
-The vaccine campaign comes in addition to steps like raising awareness, insecticide spraying and distributing protective mosquito nets.
+The vaccine campaign comes in addition to steps like raising awareness, spraying insecticide and distributing protective mosquito nets.

 What malaria vaccine is used in Cameroon?

-The vaccine, which will be given to children across Cameroon routinely, is called Mosquirix, or RTS,S, and is produced by pharma company GlaxoSmithKline (GSK).
-In 2021, it was the first ever malaria vaccine to be recognized as efficient and to be recommended by the World Health Organization.
-In 2022, was included in the WHO's list of "prequalified vaccines," a requirement to enter the distribution programs of humanitarian organizations like the United Nations Children's Fund (UNICEF) and the Gavi Vaccine Alliance.
+The vaccine, which will be given to children across Cameroon routinely, is called Mosquirix, or RTS,S, and is produced by pharmaceutical company GlaxoSmithKline (GSK).
+In 2021, it was the first malaria vaccine ever to be recognized as efficient and be recommended by the World Health Organization (WHO).
+In 2022, Mosquirix was included in the WHO's list of "prequalified vaccines," a requirement to enter the distribution programs of humanitarian organizations like the United Nations Children's Fund (UNICEF) and the Gavi Vaccine Alliance.

-Starting in 2019, a Mosquirix pilot trial in Malawi, Ghana and Kenya showed promising results.
-A total of more than two million children aged five months old and up were vaccinated in the three countries.
+A Mosquirix pilot trial started in Malawi, Ghana and Kenya in 2019 showed promising results, with a total of more than two million children aged five months old and up were vaccinated in the countries.
 The Gavi Vaccine Alliance said that child mortality declined significantly, as did the number of severe malaria cases.

 The WHO reported in 2021 that among children aged 5–17 months who received four doses of RTS,S, the vaccine prevented approximately 39% of malaria cases over four years of follow-up and about 29% of severe malaria cases.

-The campaign in Cameroon is a milestone.
-Demand for a malaria vaccine has been high across the region.
+Cameroon's new campaign is a milestone, as demand for a malaria vaccine has grown high across the region.

 "Everyone in sub-Saharan Africa wants these vaccines," Marie-Ange Saraka-Yao, Gavi's Chief Resource Mobilization and Growth Officer, told DW in October 2023.